-The infill materials are to be removed from all of the areas indicated in the Pre-compliance Notice, as presented in Figure 2-1 (red polygon).
+With the intention to expose the original full wetland area, the infill materials are to be removed from all of the areas indicated in the Pre-compliance Notice, as presented in Figure 2-1 (red polygon).
+In addition, some infill is also to be removed from a strip closer to the manana Road.
 This is to be undertaken only once authorisation has been obtained from the DFFE for relocation of the materials to the proposed site (i.e. upon approval of this rehabilitation plan).
 Based on information provided by Lafarge, the materials are intended to be relocated to an abandoned pit area located approximately 1 000 m (direct distance) to the north west of the rehabilitation area, as presented in Figure 2-1.